PitPik/circularjs/README.md

 # CircularJS

-CircularJS is a tiny MVC like framework.
-It's goal is to help building web-apps in a model-oriented easy way by building fast and convenient 2-way data binding.
+CircularJS is a tiny MV* like framework.
+It's goal is to help building web-apps in a model-oriented easy way by building fast and convenient 2-way data binding with the help of powerfull tools.

 ## CircularJS provides you with:

 * VOM, a Virtual Object Model controller that automatically reacts on changes of properties,
 * Schnauzer, a tiny and fast Mustache/Handlebars like template rendering engine (can be replaced),
 * an event-listener controller for all UI actions an any other events,
-* DOMinator, a controller that automatically syncs the VOM model with the real DOM.
+* DOMinator, a controller that automatically connects and syncs the VOM model with the real DOM.
 * Full featured PubSub functionality
 * Simple Promise implementation (with .all())
 * Ajax returning Promise with automatic CSRF-Token